What Will Your Older Self Thank You For?

 Two, this break will give her the time to practice self-care at a certain rhythm: self-care at the rhythm or pace she needs and desires.
 And not just self-care physically, but emotionally and mentally.

-And listen ladies or gents, it is never too late to find or create space to discover yourself and the rest of the pieces to your destiny.
+Listen ladies or gents, it is never too late to find or create space to discover yourself and the rest of the pieces to your destiny.
 You may need to create space just to rest up and get some things in order.
-So, it doesn’t matter how old you are.
+And it doesn’t matter how old you are.
 If you need a pause, do so and with purpose.

 As for Momma Biles, I pray she realizes that although Simone is a part of her destiny or purpose, God has more for her also.
 This is a great time for her, too, to explore how she wants the next season of her life to look.
 Rest Momma Biles, also.
 All of us need periods of time where we rest, allow God to restore us, and refresh us.
 Find some new things you like to do and see old things you put down that you like to do.
 Know that God is the source of your destiny and the source of your fulfillment.
 And keep an eye out for the Lord, sending you more young ladies to inspire and motivate towards greatness.
 But in the meantime, allow your child to discover herself, heal, grow, and prepare for the next season (most likely, not that you are not).